GLOBAL MARKETS-Stocks set to end worst quarter in four years on upbeat note

 Shares in mining and trading firm Glencore, which plummeted on Monday along with commodity prices, jumped 14.1 percent after it sought to reassure investors over its debt.
 Its shares had risen 17 percent on Tuesday.

-The dollar got a lift from American private-sector jobs data, which bolstered bets on a U.S. interest rate hike by year’s end, while the euro fell back on a report euro zone inflation had turned negative.
+The dollar got a lift from American private-sector jobs data, which bolstered bets a hike in U.S. interest rates will come in 2015, while the euro fell back on a report euro zone inflation had turned negative.

 U.S. private employers added 200,000 jobs in September, beating forecasts in a report that suggests jobs growth may be sufficient for the Federal Reserve to raise interest rates later this year, according to the ADP National Employment Report.